 What kind of air purifier works to remove radon from the environment?

-Radon Air Purifier With Activated Carbon Filter
+Air Purifier For Radon With a Good Activated Carbon Filter

 It is the carbon that soaks up the radon.
 Just be sure your air purifier of choice has activated carbon as part of its overall filtration.
 The more the better.